m1981/mychat/refactor_plan.md

 - [x] Fix global mocks to use proper typing with `as unknown as Type`
 - [x] Improve cleanup in test files by using returned cleanup functions
 - [x] Use `vi.mocked()` consistently for type safety when accessing mock properties
+- [ ] Ensure consistent use of `vi.mocked()` for type safety across all files
+- [ ] Add explicit return type annotations to mock functions where appropriate
+- [ ] Consider extracting common EventSource mocking to test utilities